From our staff in Colombia

 Poverty does more than rob a child of his or her physical life; the child loses his or her God-given sense of dignity and self-worth.
 Children in poverty miss out on the understanding that God loves them.
-Sponsoring a child helps rebuild a child’s sense of God-given value, and meets his or her spiritual, physical, educational and relational needs.
+Child sponsorship helps to rebuild a child’s sense of God-given value, and meets his or her spiritual, physical, educational and relational needs.

 Your sponsorship may be a different experience than what you initially think it will be.
 And you may never know the full impact your sponsorship has on your child’s life.
 Be okay with letting it be exactly what God wants it to be.

 - When writing to your sponsored child, please make sure your sponsor number and the child's number are included on the letter.
 This saves us hours of research in determining which child to send the letter to.